awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

       }'
    ```

-   For more information, see [Creating a Role to Delegate Permissions to an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
+   For more information, see [Creating a role to delegate permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.

 1. After the role is created, note the ARN of the role\.
 You need the ARN for a subsequent step\.